 The Canary Flex is not so much an upgrade from the original Canary, but a different device that serves a similar function.
 Where the original Canary has a warning siren and HomeHealth monitoring, Flex is weatherproof, wireless, and can be wall mounted.
 Flex and the original Canary use the same app, so those familiar with the app have an advantage.
 You can also monitor multiple camera types from one account.

 Flex boasts impressive features.
 Like the Stick Up Cam, it allows for two-way communication.
 Unfortunately, you have to pay to access the feature via a Canary Membership.
-For free, Flex provides live streaming of activity and allows you to view recorded video.
+For free, Flex provides person detection, live streaming of activity, and recorded videos.
 You can manually swivel it a full 360 degrees on its magnetic base, making its 116-degree field-of-view stretch further.
 If you purchase the Verizon 4G mount (coming soon), you can even remotely monitor the camera in areas without an internet connection and use the mount to boost the camera's battery life.

-Canary Flex includes 24 hours of free cloud storage per device with a limit of four cameras.
+Canary Flex includes 24 hours of free cloud storage per device with a limit of five cameras.
 If you want more, you can pay for 30 days of storage via a Canary Membership.
-Membership rates vary depending on how many cameras you want to support.
+Membership rates vary depending on how many cameras you want to support but the initial fee of $9.99 per month includes support for five cameras.
 As far as the battery life, it varies.
 While Canary suggests the battery might last up to four months, we found that it lasts about a month before needing a recharge.
 According to Canary,

 "How long the battery lasts depends on a number of factors.
 Canary Flex only spends battery life if it’s unplugged and has detected motion using PIR—the more activity it is detecting daily and the longer the Canary Flex is activated, the more battery it will use."

-PROS – Compared to the others: Versatility with 4G Connection and Multiple Mounting Accessories
+PROS – Compared to the others: Versatility with Person Detection and Multiple Mounting Accessories

-CONS – Compared to the others: Newest device, has typical new device challenges.
-Wake up time can be slow.
+CONS – Compared to the others: Wake up time can be slow.
+Canary frequently changes features.

 HomeBoy vs. Blink vs. Blink XT vs. Butterfleye